dllu/sriv/README.md

 * gpu-accelerated image viewing
 * parallel thumbnail generation
 * supports images more than 32768 or 65536 px wide or whatever arcane limit that imlib2 has
+* works in wayland natively thanks to nannou using wgpu/winit

 Still work in progress.